facebookresearch/LASER/docker/README.md

 * Execute the command `docker build --tag=laser docker`
 * Once the image is built run `docker run -it laser`

-A REST server on top of the embed task is under construction, to run it you'll have to expose the port 8099 by executing the next line instead of the last command.
+A REST server on top of the embed task is under developement, to run it you'll have to expose a local port [CHANGEME_LOCAL_PORT] by executing the next line instead of the last command.
+It'll overinde the command line entrypoint of your docker container.

-* `docker run -p [CHANGEME_LOCAL_PORT]:80 -it laser`

-Once you'll be inside of the docker container, you'll be able to run the Flask server by executing this command

 * `docker run -p [CHANGEME_LOCAL_PORT]:80 -it laser python app.py`

 This Flask server will serve a REST Api that can be use by calling your server with this URL :